bhatmudit/kemono-tracker/README.md

-# 🔍 Kemono Tracker // Decomissioned
+Kemono Tracker

 A simple Python script that checks for new posts from specific creators on [kemono.su](https://kemono.su) and notifies a Discord channel via webhook.
-Useful for fans who want instant updates from their favorite Patreon creators.

-## ⚙️ Features

-- Monitors multiple creators on Patreon via Kemono.
-- Sends rich Discord notifications on new posts.
-- Maintains state with `last_seen.json`.
-- Supports GitHub Actions for automated hourly checks.
-- Logs activity with rotation support.

-## 🚀 Setup
+Setup

 1. Clone the repository and install dependencies: